TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 instance of The Misinformation Game, and register yourself as an administrator, through the process described in the [Registering Administrators documentation](/Administrators).

-Once you have registered yourself as an admin, then you can read more about uploading and managing your studies in the [Managing Studies documentation](ManagingStudies).
+Once you have registered yourself as an admin, you can learn about uploading and managing your studies in the [Managing Studies documentation](ManagingStudies).
 Additionally, information on configuring your studies can be found in the [Study Configuration documentation](/StudyConfiguration).
 I hope The Misinformation Game proves useful for your research!